How to finance home improvements

 The investment can be worthwhile, especially if you're making improvements to a home's kitchen and bathroom and making upgrades that would appeal to prospective buyers.
 These moves can help increase the value of your home well beyond the cost of the project.

-But how to finance it?
+But how to finance a remodel?

-You may not have all the cash on hand to fully fund a home improvement plan.
+You may not have all the cash on hand to fully fund a home improvement project.
 The upfront costs related to securing a contractor and buying materials can quickly empty your savings account before you've even started the demolition.
 You may also need some emergency cash to cover an unexpected turn of events during construction.

 To buy yourself and your family more financial flexibility and time to pay for your project it might make sense to use a Home Equity Line of Credit—also known as a HELOC—or credit card instead of cash.